chijindujulian/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups - list groups current user is part of 3-new_owner - change ownership of file
-4-empty - Create a script to create an empty file
+4-empty - Create a script to create an empty file 5-execute - A script that executes permission to file owner 6-multiple_permissions - Executes permission tohe owner and group owner and read to other users